joshgoetz/Visual_Conjoints/README.md

 The code provided was originally used to generate all possible profiles for a project that seeks to measure religious discrimination against babysitters and uses a forced-choice conjoint, but it could be adapted for any visual conjoint.
 In my case, the profiles are made to look like babysitter profiles on a fictitious app where parents choose babysitters to hire.
 The profiles contain a blurred picture of a babysitter, as well as information about the babysitter such as cost to hire, years of experience, religion, etc.

 Summary of my method:  <br/>
 The goal of this method is to randomly show two profiles in Qualtrics to a respondent and be able to know which profile the respondent picked as well as the attributes that were included in each profile shown to each respondent.
 With this information, one can find the AMCEs of different attributes and do all sorts of analyses.
 The goal can be accomplished in Qualtrics if images of all possible profiles (all possible attribute level combinations) are included in the Qualtrics library, and JavaScript code is written in the Qualtrics survey to randomly sample from the library and set the chosen profile's attributes as embedded data.
 To do this, one must first create all possible profiles for the conjoint.
 To do this, a profile template must first be created, and then the template can be filled in with all possible attribute level combintations.
 This can be done by creating the template in a Google Slides presentation and then using the Google Slides API to repeatedly duplicate and edit the template slide to create all possible profiles.
-The provided Python script "Conjoint v3 public version.py" does the duplicating and editing, while another script in this repository (e.g. "Image_Resize_and_Blur_Works.py") automates other small (optional) tasks.
+The provided Python script "Conjoint v3 public version.py" does the majority of these steps (including duplicating and editing slides, creating profiles, and writing JavaScript code), while another script in this repository (e.g. "Image_Resize_and_Blur_Works.py") automates other small (optional) tasks.

 Succinct List of Steps: <br/>
     1. Create the template profile in Google Slides (do this manually)